 - You can submit your assignment to Turnitin before you submit it for grading so you can check your own work for possible plagiarism.

-- For help understanding your Turnitin report, see our Interpreting a Turnitin Report video.
+- For help understanding your Turnitin report, review our Understanding a Turnitin Report video.

-For additional help, see our Did I Plagiarize?
+For additional help, use our Did I Plagiarize?
 Infographic.

 Step 5: Practice